 Does Medigap Cover Drugs in Rock Hill, South Carolina?

 Medigap plans don’t cover prescription drugs in Rock Hill, SC.
-To cover prescriptions, patients will need to enroll in a stand-alone Part D plan or a Medicare Advantage Plan with prescription drug coverage (MAPD).
+Patients must enroll in a stand-alone Part D plan or a Medicare Advantage Plan with prescription drug coverage (MAPD) to cover prescriptions.

 Can You Switch from Medicare Advantage to Medigap in Rock Hill, SC?